-This Singapore Prospectus is a replacement prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001 of Singapore, which replaces the previous prospectus for the UBS (Lux) Investment SICAV registered by the Monetary Authority of Singapore on 3 October 2024, as replaced by the replacement prospectus lodged with the Monetary Authority of Singapore on 4 March 2025.
+This Singapore Prospectus is a replacement prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001 of Singapore, which replaces the previous prospectus for the UBS (Lux) Investment SICAV registered by the Monetary Authority of Singapore on 3 October 2024.

-This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated March 2025 for UBS (Lux) Investment SICAV (the "Luxembourg Prospectus").
+This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated 4 March 2025 for UBS (Lux) Investment SICAV (the "Luxembourg Prospectus").
 Unless the context otherwise requires, terms defined in the Luxembourg Prospectus shall have the same meaning when used in this Singapore Prospectus except where specifically provided for by this Singapore Prospectus.